-To be eligible for a full refund, written notification must be submitted to the Housing Department at least five (5) days prior to the beginning of on-site instruction.
+To be eligible for a full refund, written notification must be submitted to the Guest Services Department at least five (5) days prior to the beginning of on-site instruction.
 For those students who attend a portion of their on-site instruction or do not provide sufficient notice, the refund will be prorated based upon the number of days of on-site instruction in the quarter, up to and including the date written notification is received.
 If the school cancels or discontinues an on-site course, students will receive a prorated refund of the fee.(back to top)

 Satisfactory Academic Progress (SAP)